Concordium/concordium-update-proposals/source/CIS/cis-2.rst

   * - UNAUTHORIZED
     - -42000003
     - Sender is unauthorized to call this function.
 Note authorization is not mandated anywhere in this specification, but can still be introduced on top of the standard.

+Rejecting using an error code from the table above MUST only occur in a situation as described in the corresponding error description.

 The smart contract implementing this specification MAY introduce custom error codes other than the ones specified in the table above.